-- (1) It reviewed and monitored external auditor's independence as well as objectivity and effectiveness of the audit process.
-It held meetings with representatives of external auditor to consider scope of its audit, It approved remuneration and terms of engagement letter of the external auditor, made recommendation to the Board on its appointment and retention. - (2) It reviewed the interim and annual financial results, the interim and annual reports of the Company and other financial matters of the Group.
-It discussed with the external auditor on findings in relation to the financial reports and audit issues. - (3) It assisted the Board in maintaining an effective risk management and internal control system.
-It reviewed internal control, corporate governance and risk management matters of the Group.
-It reviewed internal control assessment report prepared by an audit firm, which performed an assessment of internal controls over certain business processes of the Company in July 2021, and reviewed enterprise risk assessment report of the Company prepared by the audit firm. - (4) It reviewed the adequacy of resources in the Group's accounting, financial reporting, internal control and risk management functions.
+- It reviewed and monitored external auditors' independence and objectivity and the effectiveness of the audit process.
+It held regular meetings with external auditors in respect of financial reports and audit issues. - It approved remuneration and terms of engagement of the external auditors and the professional firm which provided internal audit services to the Company.
+It made recommendation to the Board on their appointment and retention. - It monitored integrity of the Company's financial statements, reports and other financial matters of the Group. - It assisted the Board in maintaining an effective risk management and internal control system. - It reviewed the adequacy of resources in the Group's accounting, financial reporting, internal control and risk management functions.